mauriciopoppe/blog/site/content/notes/computer-science/data-structures/graphs/tree/spanning-tree.md

 <div id="figure-spanning-tree"></div>

 ## Minimum spanning tree

+The purpose of finding the minimum spanning tree (MST) is to identify the subset of edges of a given connected, undirected graph that form a tree, connecting all the vertices and having the minimum possible total edge weight.

 Let $G$ be a *connected weighted graph* where the weight of an edge $e \in E(G)$ is denoted by $w(e)$, for each subgraph $H$ of $G$ the weight of the subgraph $W$ is the sum of the weights of its edges